Skip to content

 Some states, such as California, allow employees to use half of their paid sick leave to care for a spouse, domestic partner, child or child of a domestic partner.
 Other states, like New Jersey, require employers to let sick time be used for reasons related to school events and/or conferences.

 Certain city laws also have specific coverage.
-Emeryville, Calif., requires that mandatory sick time be available to care for your service dog, and Minneapolis and St. Paul both require that the time be available for use due to inclement weather.
+Emeryville, California, requires that mandatory sick time be available to care for your service dog, and Minneapolis and St. Paul, Minnesota, both require that the time be available for use due to inclement weather.

 A majority of these laws also set parameters around when a note can be requested, and some prohibit employers from penalizing workers by “counting” absences covered under the sick law against an employee’s attendance.
 These requirements go beyond what the federal FMLA provides.

-Complicating matters, these sick leave requirements may run counter to a company’s PTO policy that lumps all types of leave together.
-For instance, Santa Monica, Calif. requires employers to have a stand-alone sick time policy, specifically precluding PTO or other combination-type plans from meeting the requirements of the law.
+Complicating matters, these sick-leave requirements may run counter to a company’s PTO policy that lumps all types of leave together.
+For instance, Santa Monica, California, requires employers to have a standalone sick-time policy, specifically precluding PTO or other combination-type plans from meeting the law requirements.

 Take a look at the employee’s history